Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 The glucagon component is what separates survodutide from the current generation of approved obesity drugs.
 Glucagon receptor activation may help preserve lean muscle mass during weight loss, a significant concern with GLP-1-only therapies where a portion of weight lost comes from lean tissue rather than fat.
 The dual mechanism also positions survodutide for metabolic dysfunction-associated steatohepatitis (MASH), where the glucagon pathway directly addresses liver fat accumulation.
 For a detailed mechanistic overview, see our survodutide dual agonist compound profile.

-What Does the Phase 2 Data Show?
+What the Phase 3 SYNCHRONIZE-1 Data Show

 What is the SYNCHRONIZE Phase 3 Program?